chanelsene/system-design-assessment/README.md

 - [ ] Any functionality added to your front page React app, for example:
   * Adding the ability for a user to "favorite" a video, and persisting a list of a user's "favorited" videos.
   * Adding the ability for a user to click on a video and watch it
-  * **Feel free to decide on your own what features you could add that would be a good exhibition of your abilites**
 - [ ] An API spec for any APIs included in your proposed system.
 This would include:
   * A description of all available endpoints
   * The request and response types for each endpoint
-  * Anything else you think is worth providing as documentation to someone planning on using this API
-- [ ] Prototypes of any other service included in your system.
-For example:
-  * A Database and API that your React app uses to fetch and persist data

 The MERN Stack was chosen for its flexibility and development cohesiveness.
 Given the CMS-like nature of MongoDB, it was suitable to store assets like videos.
 Node.js and Express.js were chosen as the connection to MongoDB is seamless and so is the development process.